William Byron Rumford: Senate run

 Rumford took the case to Alameda County district attorney Frank Coakley, who found large discrepancies between the registrar's records and those kept by the precincts.
 He requested that the handwriting expert from the State Identification Bureau examine the handwriting samples, but said they were not the same.
 Rumford and Coakley wanted a second opinion, so Coakley hired the San Francisco postmaster to examine the samples over Rumford's suggestion to have a UC professor of criminology do it.
 However, before the postmaster received the ballots, they were sent back to the expert from the State Identification Bureau, where they may have been changed.
 The postmaster came to the same conclusion as the other investigators.

 Door-to-door studies found that "there had been no purging of the county list for years and that thousands of sample ballots were lodged in the post offices, both in Oakland and Berkeley."
 Rumford brought the issue to the attention of the Grand Jury, but the body took no action.

-In 1970, he was selected to serve on the Grand Jury, and volunteered for the Committee on Court Enforcement, which looked into the electoral system in Alameda County.
+In 1970, he was selected to serve on the Grand Jury, and volunteered for the Committee on Courts Enforcement, which looked into the electoral system in Alameda County.
 While the commission did not open the case of Rumford's senate run, it did make inquiries into the registration process and as to why so many people were ineligible to vote, as well as looking into the reasons for the quantities of ballots at the post office.